gosukiwi/micromachines/README.md

     final: "FINAL",
     states: {
       async INITIAL() {
-        // IMPORTANT: Note that a non-terminal state must always transition to
+        // IMPORTANT: Note that a non-terminal state (a state that's not undefined)
-        // another state, otherwise the machine will be left waiting forever const people = await fetchPeople();
+        // must always transition to another state, otherwise the machine will be
+        // stuck in that state, and will not terminate. const people = await fetchPeople();
         try {
           await transition("FINAL", { people });